KULeuven-MICAS/zigzag/docs/source/future.rst

 Documentation
 -------------

-* Update User guide documentation with more visualisations and tutorials
+* Update User guide documentation with more visualizations and tutorials
-* Remake HW table without DF
+* Remake hardware table without DF
 * Add stages stack combinations for common use cases